Velocidex/velociraptor-web/content/docs/artifacts/misc.md

       }

 sources:
-  - queries:
-      - |
+  - query: |
         LET office_docs = SELECT FullPath AS OfficePath, timestamp(epoch=Mtime.Sec) as OfficeMtime,
              Size as OfficeSize
         FROM glob(globs=searchGlob + documentGlobs)

-      # A list of zip members inside the doc that have some content.
+        // A list of zip members inside the doc that have some content.
-      - |
         LET document_parts = SELECT OfficePath,
              FullPath AS ZipMemberPath
         FROM glob(globs=url(
              scheme="file", path=OfficePath, fragment="/**").String,
              accessor='zip')
         WHERE not IsDir and Size > 0

-      # For each document, scan all its parts for the keyword.
+        // For each document, scan all its parts for the keyword.
-      - |
         SELECT OfficePath,
                OfficeMtime,
                OfficeSize,
                File.ModTime as InternalMtime,
                String.HexData as HexContext
         FROM foreach(
            row=office_docs,
            query={
               SELECT File, String, OfficePath,